bmwoolf/Polaris/architecture/README.md

 # Polaris
 A Neural Tropism World Model (NTWM) for predicting AAV capsid delivery in specified cells.

-A clean, modular architecture for RNA/DNA delivery modeling with safety-focused design.
+A clean, modular architecture for RNA/DNA delivery modeling with clear separation of concerns.

 ## Architecture Overview